 - Perform regular filter maintenance

 The best way to deal with this scenario is to avoid it in the first place.
-Before purchasing fish test your water and make a note of the pH and nitrate levels.
-At the fish shop request testing of the water the fish are in to verify the pH and nitrate are reasonably close.
-If they aren’t close, don’t purchase fish until you can adjust your home aquarium to more closely match the source tank the fish is currently in.
+Before purchasing fish, test your water and make a note of the pH and nitrate levels.
+At the fish shop, ask the clerk to test the water in order to verify that the pH and nitrate levels are reasonably close to what is found in your home tanks.
+If they aren’t close, don’t purchase fish until you can adjust your home aquarium to more closely match the source tank the fish experiences in the store.

 Adding live plants to your tank is a great long-term preventative technique.
 Live plants utilize nitrate, thus helping to keep nitrate levels lower in your aquarium.
 Make sure you don’t overfeed your fish and remove uneaten food promptly.
 Avoid overstocking your aquarium.